pablosaraiva/GoToBed/README.md

 ##How to say goodbye to your objects

-###If you want  an object anymore, all you have to do is say goodbye
+###If you don't want an object anymore, all you have to do is say goodbye

 It would be nice if real life were like this.